colon & code

 Posterior pelvic triangle area

-The floor of the operative field.
+The geometry of the operative field.

 Triangle bounded by the bilateral ischial spines and the most anterior point of the sacrum.
 Captures both the transverse narrowing (ISD) and the anteroposterior depth in a single geometry.